SathyaBhat/sathyabh.at/content/weekly-notes-35-2023/index.md

 ![](thumb-million-life.jpg)

-_Thumbnail image: [Million Life on Dixon Street](https://streetartcities.com/markers/31870) is an brightly lit arcade featuring many "UFO Catcher" or "claw game" [machines](https://en.wikipedia.org/wiki/Claw_machine).
+_Thumbnail image: [Million Life on Dixon Street](https://streetartcities.com/markers/31870) is a brightly lit arcade featuring many "UFO Catcher" or "claw game" [machines](https://en.wikipedia.org/wiki/Claw_machine).
 It is said many of these machines are often rigged - the more money you spend, the greater the chance that the catcher will be able to hold on to the prize._

 ### What's been happening